-The Indian legal industry has witnessed unprecedented growth, especially law firms, post liberalization.
+The Indian legal industry has witnessed unprecedented growth, especially in law firms, post-liberalization.
 In the last decade, the legal sector claims to have transformed from a kinship-based partnership model to an industry that is based on meritocracy.
-The adoption of a “professional” hierarchal structure in law firms, international clients and an emphasis on rankings and branding has reinforced this assertion.
+The adoption of a “professional” hierarchal structure in law firms, international clients, and an emphasis on rankings and branding has reinforced this assertion.
 But how does this burgeoning legal industry retain its women lawyers?
-Why do women lawyer disappear as we move up the proverbial corporate food chain?
+Why do women lawyers disappear as we move up the proverbial corporate food chain?

 An Un-Indian Problem